katefike/sage/README.md

 ## Production Setup Insturctions
 *This app is actively under development.
 It isn't ready to be used.*

 1. Run the production setup script.
-This will create a .env file using the file .env-example as a template. <br>
+This will create the python virutal environment, install the python dependencies, and create a .env file using the file .env-example as a template. <br>
-`bash scripts/inital_setup.py`
+`bash scripts/inital_setup.sh`
 2. Define the following environment variables in the .env file:
   <br> `ISDEV`: Change to "False"
   <br> `HOST`: